Must have bike accessories for a long distance trip

 Mounting

-Strap onto pillion seat or rear rack
+Strap onto the pillion seat or rear rack

 Capacity